 Video experts: While you continue the journey to figuring out the perfect niche, it is important to focus on the technical and storytelling quality of your videos.
 With YouTube becoming more and more crowded, this can be an important differentiator at the moment.
 You could:

 The Ultimate YT creator: As a general rule, it can get pretty lonely at the top.
-There are few people who have build an expertise in video and in their specific category to become YouTube stars and influencers.
+There are few people who have to build expertise in video and in their specific category to become YouTube stars and influencers.
 These people would be getting thousands of requests every day and hence would be extremely difficult to reach.
 But, a retweet or share from them can go a long way in terms of the sheer reach that your video and your channel can get.
 So if you think your videos are ready to get the attention of the best in the business, go ahead and reach out to them via mail or on Twitter.

 Joey: The people who will watch your videos to be entertained or to be informed.
 These will include your friends, close ones, and acquaintances who will go out of their way to get your video out there.
 Leverage your network to reach the maximum number of Joey’s you can.
 This can give you an idea of what people like and what part of your videos are working.

-Category experts: Subreddits, Facebook pages, Facebook groups and other forums on your topics of interest.
+Category experts: Subreddits, Facebook pages, Facebook groups, and other forums on your topics of interest.